 Like an Easter egg hunt, that’s how many people remember picking asparagus.
 Searching for stalks along river and creek banks when they were kids.
 It was a family outing with a yummy reward.
 Today most of us stroll the produce section rather than the riverbank.

-How to buy asparagus
+How to tell if asparagus is bad

 I heart asparagus

 Asparagus is a busy cook’s dream.
 Like an easy hairdo, it’s a quick rinse and trim.
 That’s just one of the things I love about asparagus.
 This recipe is your answer to a busy night, so get the pasta water going ‘cuz that’s what takes the longest time.
 But before we get to the recipe, let me just say that after the first bites my dinner-date husband asked that this asparagus blue cheese pasta be put on repeat.

 Like many vegetables, asparagus is a prebiotic.
 Prebiotics are natural, non-digestible food components that are linked to promoting the growth of helpful bacteria in your gut.
 They’re the “good” bacteria.
 That’s just one of the benefits.
 It’s also low in calories, ½ cup or 6 spears has about 20 calories and 1 ½ grams fiber.